COP 26: How much is the developing world getting to fight climate change?

 "It's never going to be the whole amount - but it needs to be more."

-So it is the quality as well as the quantity of funding.
+So it is the quality as well as the quantity of funding that matters.

 And the message from the world's poorer countries is pretty simple - if you want ambitious climate targets, you are going to have to pay for them.